astrobytes-edu/astr596-modeling-universe/09-final-project/final-project-nn-emulator-description.md

 - $\sigma_v$ connects to total energy via the virial theorem
 - $r_h$ characterizes spatial structure and concentration

 Together they encode the dynamical state.
-An emulator that predicts these accurately has learned real physics—not just interpolation.
+An emulator that predicts these accurately has learned real physics, not just interpolation.
 :::

 ### 1.2 Fixed Simulation Parameters